Preserve Lamorinda Open Space

 As the Town reviews its ridgeline, hillside, and open space regulations, it needs to know whether Moragans want stronger policies to protect remaining open space from overdevelopment.
 The last time Moraga reviewed these regulations was 12 years ago, so this is a rare and crucial opportunity to protect Moraga’s scenic beauty and quality of life for the next decade and beyond.

-Last spring the Town of Moraga circulated a Draft Environmental Impact Report (DEIR) for the proposed 152-unit “Bollinger Valley” development on 186 acres of open space adjacent to Las Trampas Regional Wilderness.
+In Spring of 2013 the Town of Moraga circulated a Draft Environmental Impact Report (DEIR) for the proposed 152-unit “Bollinger Valley” development on 186 acres of open space adjacent to Las Trampas Regional Wilderness.

 If approved, this project would add nearly 1,400 daily car trips to Lamorinda’s roads, bulldoze an astonishing 1.5 million cubic yards of soil, cut down more than 300 mature native trees and line a pristine ridgeline with rooftops.
 Precious habitat for raptors and songbirds, foxes, coyotes, deer, and bobcats, as well as threatened species such as the California red-legged frog and Alameda whipsnake, will be lost forever.